The School Day

 We want our pupils to attend school every day unless they are really not well enough to.
 We believe that children who attend school regularly are more likely to feel settled in school, maintain friendships, keep up with their learning and gain the greatest benefit from their education.
 We want all our pupils to enjoy school, grow up to become emotionally resilient, confident and competent adults who are able to realise their full potential.
 Regular attendance and punctuality is essential in the workplace and children who are used to attending school on time, and on every occasion unless they are too unwell to attend, will be better prepared for the attendance expectations in the workplace.

 It is very important that your children are in school every day.
-We take school attendance very seriously and have a team of people in school who monitor your child’s school attendance and, where needed, we also have the support of the educational welfare team from Bristol.
-Please see the below School attendance leaflet for more information.
+We take school attendance very seriously and have a team of people who monitor your child’s attendance and, where needed, we also have the support of the Bristol educational welfare team.
+Please see the below School attendance poster for more information.

 GETTING TO AND FROM SCHOOL

-We are fortunate to have an extensive school site and wonderful facilities for children to enjoy and make use of during the school day.
-The following arrangements are in place to make sure that our school environment is as safe and secure as reasonably practicable for ALL the children in school.
+We have an extensive school site and wonderful facilities for children to enjoy during the school day.
+The following arrangements are in place to make sure that our school environment is as safe and secure as reasonably practicable for ALL children in school.
 We appreciate your understanding and cooperation with these principles.

 VOLUNTARY ONE WAY SYSTEM